Business

 • Supply-only plus local installer: Purchasing the door direct from a manufacturer or distributor and engaging a licensed local installer separately can reduce margin costs, though it requires more coordination and may affect warranty terms.

-• Bundled packages: Many brands offer door-and-motor bundles at a discount versus purchasing components separately.
+• Bundled packages: Many brands offer door-and-motor bundles at a discount versus purchasing components separately — a convenient way to get everything in a single transaction.

 Australia's residential garage door market is served by a concentrated group of domestic manufacturers.
 The major brands — B&D, Gliderol, Steel-Line, Danmar, ECO, and ARD — each have distinct strengths in product range, climate engineering, warranty terms, and price positioning.